ragustinesantos/IncredibleToDoListApp/README.md

    In Android Studio, if you’re using it for the first time, you will need to create a new AVD (Android Virtual Device).

-   1. Select “Create Virtual Device”
+   1. Select _Create Virtual Device_
-   2. You may choose any phone from the list and click “Next”
+   2. You may choose any phone from the list and click _Next_
-   3. Select UpsideDownCakeAPI Level 34 image
+   3. Select _UpsideDownCakeAPI Level 34 image_
-   4. Click “Next” and then “Finish” to create the AVD.
+   4. Click _Next_ and then _Finish_ to create the AVD.

    After these steps, click on the green triangle button next to the AVD to launch it.